SOAR-UWU/UWU-Blobfish/src/blobfish_sensors/README.md

 However, the VN-100 leaves some fields blank, so to save baud rate, use `0x2f3d` (`hex(0b0010111100111101)`) instead.
 See section 4.4 for info on what is enabled.

-As for what we actually need, use `0x0138` (`hex(0b0000000100111000)`).
+As for what is useful, use `0x0138` (`hex(0b0000000100111000)`).
 Again, refer to section 4.4 to figure out why we turned specifically these on. `DeltaTheta` is disabled because although `dvel` actually seems to be linear velocity delta, its no more helpful than integrating acceleration directly.

+The bare minimum: `0x0111` (`hex(0b0000000100010001)`).